camunda-community-hub/camunda-platform-7-camel/README.md

 # Feedback and further development

 This project is part of the [camunda BPM incubation space](https://github.com/camunda/camunda-bpm-incubation).
 Feedback, pull requests, ... you name it... are very welcome!
-Meet us on the [camunda BPM dev list](https://groups.google.com/forum/?fromgroups#!forum/camunda-bpm-dev) list.
+Meet us on the [camunda BPM dev list](https://groups.google.com/forum/?fromgroups#!forum/camunda-bpm-dev).

-Out landry list of development TODOs (in no special order):
+Out laundry list of development TODOs (in no special order):

 - Create JBoss Distribution with Camel (including Bootstrapping) as a JBoss Module and Routes to be defined within Process Applications [CIS-19](https://app.camunda.com/jira/browse/CIS-19)
 - Exception handling, i.e. Apache Camel exceptions to BPMNErrors mapping
 - Implement asynchronous support
-- Refactor Camel to camunda BPM signalling code to use the [Activity Instance Model](http://camundabpm.blogspot.de/2013/06/introducing-activity-instance-model-to.html) and not process instance IDs or execution IDs
+- Refactor Camel to camunda BPM signaling code to use the [Activity Instance Model](http://camundabpm.blogspot.de/2013/06/introducing-activity-instance-model-to.html) and not process instance IDs or execution IDs

-These use cases are considered not interessting - tell us if you think different!
+These use cases are considered not interesting - tell us if you think different!
 - Deploy process definition from Camel message

 # Credits

-This library started as a fork of [Activiti's Apache Camel module](https://github.com/Activiti/Activiti/tree/master/modules/activiti-camel) and the following people have contributed to its further develoment in the context of camunda BPM: [contributors](https://github.com/camunda/camunda-bpm-camel/graphs/contributors).
+This library started as a fork of [Activiti's Apache Camel module](https://github.com/Activiti/Activiti/tree/master/modules/activiti-camel) and the following people have contributed to its further development in the context of camunda BPM: [contributors](https://github.com/camunda/camunda-bpm-camel/graphs/contributors).

 # License